seanlimnz-sys/Cybersecurity_Portfolio/Professional_Statement.md

 # Professional Statement

+I am an aspiring cybersecurity professional with strong analytical thinking and a practical problem-solving mindset.
+I am building my foundation through cybersecurity training (including Foundations of Cybersecurity) and a Level 5 IT qualification with studies in Business Analysis and Generative AI, as I transition into the IT industry.

-I am interested in starting a career in cybersecurity and learning how to protect systems, data, and people from security threats.
-I value honesty, responsibility, and following laws and security policies, and I am building my skills through IT and cybersecurity studies.
-With my problem-solving mindset and willingness to keep learning, I aim to help organizations identify risks and maintain secure and reliable systems.
+I am passionate about protecting systems, data, and people from security threats, and I value integrity, responsibility, and working within laws, policies, and ethical standards.
+As I continue learning, I aim to help organizations identify risks, follow security controls, and maintain secure and reliable operations in an entry-level or junior cybersecurity role.

+## How I improved this statement

+- Reviewed examples of cybersecurity professional summaries on GitHub and LinkedIn to match tone and structure.
+- Checked spelling and grammar using writing tools.
+- Collected feedback from peers and improved clarity.
+- Reviewed entry-level cybersecurity job descriptions and included relevant keywords (risk, controls, policies, secure operations).